 a.
-Armored vehicles: Tanks and armored personnel carriers
+Armored vehicles: Tanks and armored personnel carriers.

 - b.
-Artillery: Towed and self-propelled field and antiaircraft artillery systems - c.
-Trucks: All types of non-armored vehicles - d.
-Locomotives and rolling stock: All types of rail transportation - e.
-Aircraft: All types of fixed and rotary wing aircraft - f.
-Rockets: Multi-round and single-round rockets and their associated launchers g.
+Artillery: Towed and self-propelled field and antiaircraft artillery systems. - c.
+Trucks: All types of non-armored vehicles. - d.
+Locomotives and rolling stock: All types of rail transportation. - e.
+Aircraft: All types of fixed and rotary wing aircraft. - f.
+Rockets: Multi-round and single-round rockets and their associated launchers.

+g.
 Missiles: Fixed and mobile surface-to-surface and surface-to-air missiles and associated launchers.

 h.
 Radar antennas: Stand-alone or attached to van or trailer.
-Radars may or may not be associated with a missile site i.
-Fire control components: Vans and trailers (e.g., radar, guidance, power, and computer) associated with antiaircraft, surface-to-surface, and surface-to-air missile sites a.
-Armored vehicles and artillery: Affects equipment's firepower capability (F-kill) and/or its mobility (M-kill).
-This damage is not repairable by the crew on the battlefield.
+Radars may or may not be associated with a missile site.

+i.
+Fire control components: Vans and trailers (e.g., radar, guidance, power, and computer) associated with antiaircraft, surface-to-surface, and surface-to-air missile sites.

-The DAMAGED category to equipment generally equates to the partial or complete disruption of the equipment's functionality as follows, although in some cases, visible damage may have only minimal or no effect on equipment functionality (refer to JWS browser for detailed "kill" definitions):
+The DAMAGED category to equipment generally equates to the partial or complete disruption of the equipment's functionality as follows, although in some cases visible damage may have only minimal or no effect on equipment functionality (refer to JWS browser for detailed "kill" definitions):